goshiphq/goship-cms/content/blog/produce-shipping-season-2021-how-to-ship-frozen-food.md

 ---
 keywords: shipping food, shipping frozen food
 author: GoShip Admin
-title: "Produce Shipping Season 2021: How to Ship Frozen Food"
+title: "How to Ship Frozen Food: Tips for Managing Produce Shipping Season"
 intro: Springtime traditionally marks the start of the shipping season for fresh produce.
 Peaking in late spring, loads of fresh produce start filling shipping lanes from southern states.
 Most fruit and vegetable farmers, as well as